 We’ll start with the most obvious thing – are you asking them?
 Your website should include a call to action (CTA).
 (It should include more than one, actually, and they should be a strategic part of your design.)
-You should be asking your visitors to take a concrete, easy step.
+You should be asking your visitors to take concrete, easy steps.
 Give them a button to click that will add them to an email list or give them an easy form to complete to email you.

 Your call to action should be clear.
 People want to know exactly what they are getting when they click that button.
 Tell them what will happen, and also tell them what will not happen.
 People worry about how the information they submit to you will be used.
 Reassure them by telling them what you will not do (pass it along to others, for example).